Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions: Results and discussion

 \section{Results and discussion}

-Through the procedure describe above, nine different MC values of $\AFBobs$ are extracted for each one of the eight experimental setups simulated, which we compare among themselves as well as against the experimental data in Fig.~\ref{fig:lepton_AFBobs_vs_MC} (lepton-based extractions) and Fig.~\ref{fig:jet_AFBobs_vs_MC} (jet-charge based analyses).
+Through the procedure described above, nine different MC values of $\AFBobs$ are extracted for each one of the eight experimental setups simulated, which we compare among themselves as well as against the experimental data in Fig.~\ref{fig:lepton_AFBobs_vs_MC} (lepton-based extractions) and Fig.~\ref{fig:jet_AFBobs_vs_MC} (jet-charge based analyses).
 We recall, first, that the experimental $\AFBobs$ values plotted differ slightly from the corresponding $\AFBb$ values quoted in Table~\ref{tab:AFBb} since, as aforementioned, the latter are further corrected for electroweak effects and shifted to the pole $m_{\rm Z}$ mass.
-Since we are interested in comparing the uncertainties in the data and MC simulation, with the latter estimated from the {\it relative} differences among the $\AFBobs$ values extracted using different PS\,+\,hadronization models, we do not correct for the latter effects.
-The large MC data samples generated (100 million events, of which between 20--30 million events pass the analysis cuts depending on the experiment) lead to very small statistical fluctuations in the simulated asymmetries, and any relative differences among them is in principle just related to intrinsic differences in the physics modelling and settings of each tune.
+Since we are interested in comparing the uncertainties in the data and MC simulation, with the latter estimated from the {\it relative} differences among the $\AFBobs$ values extracted using different PS$\,+\,$hadronization models, we do not correct for the latter effects in these plots.
+The large MC data samples generated (100 million events, of which between 20--30 million events pass the analysis criteria given by the concrete experiment-dependent angular and momenta cuts applied on every final-state particle) lead to very small statistical fluctuations in the simulated asymmetries, and any relative differences among them is in principle just related to intrinsic differences in the physics modelling and settings of each tune.